dfinity/portal/docs/developer-docs/cost-estimations-and-examples.md

 :::caution
-When considering developing a website on ICP, the estimated cost above might appear higher than the 'free tier' of a traditional Web2 service.
-However, there are several important benefits to consider that traditional Web2 web hosting services often hold behind additional paywalls, such as:
+When considering developing a website on ICP, there are several important benefits to consider that traditional Web2 web hosting services often hold behind additional paywalls, such as fees for multiple developers, access to workflows that use third-party services, advanced frontend functionality, site analysis, and advanced security functions.

-- Fees for multiple developers.

-- Fees for access to workflows that use third-party services such as Github or Gitlab.

-- Fees to enable advanced frontend functionality, like developing submittable forms, certain web assets, or streaming content.

-- Fees to view site analysis.

-- Fees to upload large media files.

-- Fees for advanced security functions or features.

 On ICP, the fees broken down in this document are the only fees that are charged for developing.
-Developers only pay for exactly what is used by their project's canisters in terms of resources, and no features are restricted behind additional paywalls.
-Developers can integrate any aspect of ICP into their dapp (such as Internet Identity or chain-key cryptography) without being charged additional fees.
-Development teams can exist of any size, use any workflow they desire, and do not have to worry about fitting within certain resource limits to stay under a certain paid tier.
+Developers only pay for exactly what is used by their project's canisters in terms of resources.
+No features are restricted behind additional paywalls.
 :::

-### Simple smart contract web dapp using a frontend canister and backend canister
+### Smart contract web dapp

-The following is the cost estimate for a simple smart contract-powered web dapp that uses two canisters: a backend canister for the dapp's functionality and a frontend canister for the user interface.
-This dapp has 100 users, 10 of whom are daily active users that generate 1_000 messages per day.
+The cost estimate for a simple smart contract-powered web dapp that uses two canisters.
+This dapp has 100 total users, 10 daily users that generate 1_000 messages per day.
 The average number of request and response bytes per message is 245, and the number of instructions executed per message is 1_442_185.
 The dapp stores 100KB of data per user and stores 10GB of user-independent data.
-This project does not use HTTPS outcalls or other special features.

 | Transaction group | Cost per month in cycles | Cost per month in USD | Cost per year in cycles | Cost per year in USD |